 Grand Union Canal

 Then you pass Springwell Lake, opposite you will see a lovely property called Springwell Barn which is a stunning guest house.
-The Springwell Reedbed is also located here along with a sewage works behind so you might have a bit of a smell in the vicinity but it doesn’t last for long.
+The Springwell Reedbed is also located here along with sewage works behind so you might have a bit of a smell in the vicinity but it doesn’t last for long.

 Springwell Reed Bed

 Carry on past Lynster’s Lake, Rickmansworth Sailing Club, Horseshoe Bay, Broadwater Sailing Club and Savay Lake.
 Then you’re in Denham Country Park where you continue to walk along the path until you come to Oxford Road in Uxbridge.
 Then continue your journey onto Uxbridge tube station located at the High Street, Uxbridge UB8 1JZ.
 Here you can get the Metropolitan or Piccadilly lines home.
-The tube station is in the town center where you can enjoy a cup of tea and a cake as a reward for your walk!
+The tube station is in the town centre where you can enjoy a cup of tea and a cake as a reward for your walk!

 Canal and Bridge

 On the walk, you will see plenty of lakes with bird watching huts on the banks.
 On the canal path, you can admire the pretty painted canal boats lining the banks.
 You pass by canal locks and adorable waterside houses.
 I enjoyed this route because it’s always relaxing being near to water.
-We did this journey midweek and is was very quiet so you won’t be annoyed with cycles trying to get past.
+We did this journey midweek and it was very quiet so you won’t be annoyed with cycles trying to get past.
 From start to finish the walk is two and a half hours according to Google Maps.
 If you’re eating and walking at a slow pace, allow four hours for a leisurely walk and lunch.
 Enjoy!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Rich for plotting the route and being the navigator.